I’m Vivian.

 6 months

-Our team's goal was to collaborate with EqualPrice's internal UX team to help make patients make medical claims easier by providing access to clear information on medical claims, cost estimation tools, and resources for navigating the process.Due to the NDA I signed with the client, I am unable to post any designs in order to protect the client's IP.
+Our team collaborated with EqualPrice's internal UX team to help make patients make medical claims easier by providing access to clear information on medical claims, cost estimation tools, and resources for navigating the process.Due to the NDA I signed with the client, I am unable to post any designs in order to protect the client's IP.

 Tailoring Each Experience